danbarrese/hks/README.md

 The first is to use the `-w` option, which MUST come BEFORE the `-a` option for which it should affect.
 To limit the command to the `konsole` application, use: `hks -w konsole -a app`.
 To limit to `gvim`, use: `hks -w gvim -a app`.
 And so on.

 The second way is to use the `-a action` option.  `-a action` will get the name of the current application (I'll use "gvim" as an example) and look in the `~/hks/action/gvim/` folder for any commands.
 If the `~/hks/action/gvim/` doesn't exist, it will automatically be created.
 If no commands exist in the `~/hks/action/gvim/` folder, the HKS application will just quit.

+## Update Log
+* 2013-07-06: Created.
+* 2013-08-24: Added persistent clipboard feature.
+* 2014.02.21: Added support for gnome-terminal and backspace input.
+Removed dependency on wmctrl (script will use it if available).